Do insurance companies share information?

 On This Page

-Rather, virtually every insurance company “subscribes” to a service and purchase reports one at a time for underwriting and pricing purposes.
-It’s all done electronically these days.
-So when you file a claim, even a small one, with your current insurance policy, it’s registered in the claims system other companies can then pull your driving record from.
+Virtually every insurance company “subscribes” to a service and purchases reports that discuss an individual’s motor vehicle records and insurance claims history for pricing purposes.
+When you file a claim, even a small one, it’s registered in the claims system that other companies can then pull from when determining your rates.

 Insurance companies order reports and apply them “in the background” while your policy is being rated using an insurer’s computer software.
 If you work with an insurance agent, they would also potentially go into your state’s system to check for tickets and other incidents.
 They would also order the CLUE report through the auto insurance company’s website.

-It doesn’t sound like much until you take into account that a particular insurer may have to order several thousand per day, and certainly don’t sell every policy they quote.
+It doesn’t sound like much until you take into account that a particular insurer may have to order several thousand per day and certainly don’t sell every policy they quote.

 Compare Quotes From Top Companies and Save